Bill and Will's Synth

 This is the 480R front panel which accommodates the RB and DFA mods - additional jacks, and control knobs.

-Although we won't get around to building it for a while, inspired by Adam's success, we also have decided to include Richard Brewster's modifications to the MOTM480 "Dual Cascaded State-Variable Filter" when we build it.
-Our purpose in exploring the modifications now, long before we're ready to build it, is to develop a front panel design so we can have it made before we get to building the module.
+Although we didn't get around to building it for a while, inspired by Adam's success, we decided to include Richard Brewster's modifications to the MOTM480 "Dual Cascaded State-Variable Filter."
+In 2008, when we began this page, our purpose was exploring the modifications long before we were ready to build it s we could develop a front panel design so we can have it made before we got to building the module.

 Here's how Richard describes his modification: